aws/sagemaker-python-sdk/README.rst

    to SageMaker TrainingJob that runs your MXNet training script.
 You can use this to pass hyperparameters to your training script.
 -  ``input_data_config (dict[string,dict])``: The SageMaker TrainingJob
-   InputDataConfig object, that‚Äôs set when the SageMaker TrainingJob is created.
+   InputDataConfig object, thatís set when the SageMaker TrainingJob is created.
 This is discussed in more detail below.
 -  ``channel_input_dirs (dict[string,string])``: A collection of
    directories containing training data.
-When you run training, you can partition your training data into different logical ‚Äúchannels‚Äù.
+When you run training, you can partition your training data into different logical ìchannelsî.
-   Depending on your problem, some common channel ideas are: ‚Äútrain‚Äù, ‚Äútest‚Äù, ‚Äúevaluation‚Äù or ‚Äúimages‚Äô,‚Äùlabels‚Äú.
+   Depending on your problem, some common channel ideas are: ìtrainî, ìtestî, ìevaluationî or ìimagesí,îlabelsì.
 -  ``output_data_dir (str)``: A directory where your training script can write data that will be moved to s3 after training is complete.
 -  ``num_gpus (int)``: The number of GPU devices available on your